cygni/cygni-competence-pitest/README.md

 # cygni-competence-pitest
 A tutorial in using PITest

-Create tests for TournamentUtil that complies to full Mutation testing!
+Create tests for TournamentUtil.getNoofLevels(int noofPlayers, int maxNoofPlayersPerGame) that complies to full Mutation testing!

 ## Gradle
 gradle pitest